jloh02/jloh02.github.io/_posts/CTF/2020-10-12-stack-the-flags-2020.md

 > 2020:10:25

 The common tool to use when we analyze this image is `exiftool`.
 This can give us metadata about the image such as time and location.
-However, time is pretty much out of the question as the file had to be downloaded, likely altering the creation and modification timestamps.
+However, time is pretty much out of the question as seen from the last modified time being 4 December 2020 close to midnight which was when I downloaded the file.

 ```bash
 $ exiftool osint-challenge-6.jpg